joshka/tooters/README.md

 ## Known issues

-- does not handle login correctly (BYO mastodon-data.toml)
-- does not load second page of toots
+- does not load second page of toots (yet)

 ## Features